Marketing makes connections

-There’s a home in the marketing major for all types: The techie, the creative, the psychologist, the people person, the writer, the social media addict—and increasingly, the analytical.
-That’s because marketing is a field that feeds industries as diverse as advertising, retail, product development, and e-commerce.
-The Tippie BBA in marketing is the perfect first step.
+There’s room in marketing for all kinds: The techie, the creative, the psychologist, the people person, the writer, the social media addict—and increasingly, the analytical.
+That’s because it’s a field that feeds industries as diverse as advertising, retail, product development, and e-commerce.
+The expert faculty and researchers in Tippie’s Marketing Department are here to help you develop relationships and discover your strengths in this exciting field.

-The Tippie BBA in marketing offers four tracks that let you tailor your degree to your specific interests and career goals.
-Each track has a dedicated faculty leader and includes internship opportunities, networking events, and professional preparation courses.
-Choose from:
+The Tippie BBA in marketing offers five optional concentrations that let you tailor your degree to your specific interests and career goals.
+You have the option to choose from:

 Tippie marketers are finding their niche